 When: 23-25 July

 For details visit: www.phcris.org.au/conference/

-Over 1000 delegates attend this annual conference each year which will include a range of active learning modules, workshops, sessions, short paper presentations and CPR workshops to assist GPs to fulfil their QI&CPD requirements.
+Over 1000 delegates attend this annual conference each year, which will include a range of active learning modules, workshops, sessions, short paper presentations and CPR workshops to assist GPs to fulfill their QI&CPD requirements.

 When: 9-11 October